 259S Second/Foreign Language Development and Learning Strategies.

 The purpose of this course is to provide an overview of the findings on second/foreign language development and learning strategies over the last 4 decades.
 Students will read about and discuss the key issues in second/foreign language acquisition process, different acquisition models, and learning strategies involved in the different stages of second language development.
 Students will also learn to carry out interlanguage data collection, 4 types of data analysis (contrastive, error, performance, and discourse analyses) used in the second language acquisition field.
-Taught in English (Same as Hispanic Studies 259 and East Asian Languages and Literatures 259.)
+Taught in English (Same as East Asian Languages and Literatures 259 and Hispanic Studies 259.)
 Hong Gang Jin.

 301S Seminar in Teaching English to Speakers of Other Languages.